biomarkersParkinson/paradigma/README.md

 ParaDigMa was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).

 ## Contact
 Questions, issues or suggestions about ParaDigMa?
-Please reach out to erik.post@radboudumc.nl, or open an issue in the GitHub repository.
+Please reach out to paradigma@radboudumc.nl, or open an issue in the GitHub repository.